-The Mayo Clinic Multidisciplinary Simulation Center in Minnesota complements clinical training and competency assessment across the continuum of learning for health care professionals.
+The Mayo Clinic Multidisciplinary Simulation Center in Rochester, Minnesota, complements clinical training and competency assessment across the continuum of learning for health care professionals.

 Through simulation, learners can better master clinical medical technology and complex patient care delivery.
 The simulation center is used to teach health care team members across disciplines and roles to understand their roles and communicate effectively.